Table of Contents

 Managing Your Pain Levels

 During the day your brain does a good job of distracting you from the pain.
-By focusing on whatever is going on in your daily activities, you can push the pain to the back of your mind – but at night this no longer works!
-Sometimes it can feel almost impossible to sleep with shoulder pain – which is why using painkillers to numb the pain is a great first step to getting you to sleep.
+By focusing on whatever is going on in your daily activities, you can push the pain to the back of your mind.
+However, at night this no longer works!
+Sometimes it can feel almost impossible to sleep with shoulder pain.
+Using painkillers to numb the pain is a great first step to getting you to sleep.

 Here are some tips on how to manage your pain levels at night using painkillers:

-  - Timing is Everything – If you’re not careful about when you take your medications, you could find your painkillers wearing off just as you’re trying to sleep.
-Even worse, you could already have reached your maximum daily dose of painkillers and be forced to try to sleep without them.
+- Timing is Everything.
+If you’re not careful about when you take your medications, you could find your painkillers wearing off.
+If this happens just as you’re trying to sleep, you’ll end up waiting until the next dose.
+It’s even worse if you’re at your maximum daily dose of painkillers and will need to sleep without them.
 Time your medication so that you take it around 30 minutes to an hour before bed.

-  - Save the Stronger Stuff – Generally, we recommend taking the lowest dose of painkillers that manages your pain, as opiates and other strong pain medication can have side effects and become addictive at larger doses.
-If you’re weaning down your pain meds, save the strongest dose for night-time – that way, you don’t have to worry about drowsiness and your night pain will be more manageable.
+- Save the Stronger Stuff.
+Generally, we recommend taking the lowest dose of painkillers that manages your pain.
+Opiates and other strong pain medications have side effects and are addictive at larger doses.
+If you’re lowering your pain meds, save the strongest dose for night-time.
+That way, you don’t have to worry about drowsiness, and your night pain will be more manageable.

 Sorting Your Sleeping Position

 Choosing a comfortable sleeping position while you have shoulder pain can be especially difficult if you’re a side-sleeper, but even those who sleep on their front or back will usually have their arm in a position which causes discomfort.
 So, how do you manage?